-The Company has been evaluated and assigned an overall issuer credit rating of "BB-" with a stable outlook and the Senior Unsecured Notes have been assigned a "B"

-rating, both issued by Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies (Canada) Corporation ("S&P").
+The Company has been evaluated and assigned an overall issuer credit rating of "B+" with a negative outlook and the Senior Unsecured Notes have been assigned a "B-" rating and a '6' recovery rating, both issued by Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies (Canada) Corporation ("S&P").

 An S&P issuer credit rating is a forward-looking opinion about an obligor's overall creditworthiness in order to pay its financial obligations.
 S&P's opinion focuses on the obligor's capacity and willingness to meet its financial commitments as they come due.
 It does not apply to any specific financial obligation, as it does not take into account the nature of and provisions of the obligation, its standing in bankruptcy or liquidation, statutory preferences, or the legality and enforceability of the obligation.
-A BB rating is the fifth highest of ten major rating categories used by S&P in its long-term issuer credit rating scale.
+A BB rating is the sixth highest of ten major rating categories used by S&P in its long-term issuer credit rating scale.
 Generally, these major rating categories may be modified by the addition of a "+" or "-" to show relative standing within the category, while the absence of either a "+" or "-" designation indicates the rating is in the middle of the category.
 Obligors rated BB, B, CCC, and CC are regarded as having significant speculative characteristics.
 BB indicates the least degree of speculation and CC the highest.
 While such obligors will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposures to adverse conditions.
-An obligor rated BB is less vulnerable in the near term than other lower-rated obligors, however, it faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitments.
-The Company's long-term issuer credit rating has been assigned a stable outlook by S&P. An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
+An obligor rated B currently has the capacity to meet its financial commitments, however, it faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitments.
+The Company's long-term issuer credit rating has been assigned a negative outlook by S&P. An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
 In determining a rating outlook, consideration is given to any changes in the economic and/or fundamental business conditions.
-A stable outlook means that a rating is not likely to change.
+A negative outlook means that a rating may be lowered in the intermediate term.